 With that said, I started out really hopeful that this episode would at least be a little better than the past few snoozers that I've had to suffer through.
 The opening sketch was a so-so excuse as to why Belushi wouldn't be making an appearance by claiming he's "out sick" but after the Chevy negotiation, that just seems like it's code for the fact that he's out for the night because he's actually being a diva.

 This could explain why the episode went so wrong because the host was only in three sketches and they each ran extra-long especially for a season that is already known for extra-long bits.
 It's as if Belushi bailed out at the last minute and rather than recast the sketches their solution seemed to be to cram.

 This is too bad because the first non-opening/non-monolog sketch had the potential to be pretty funny if they were to just break it up into chunks to spread throughout the entire episode instead of having one convoluted series of scenes that seemed to drag on and on and on.

-It's not done yet because now we go to outside of the press conference where Barbara Wawa rambles on for a bit, sharing what we already know, which is then followed by the actual press conference where they share the fact that the president is growing and this is when Carter makes an appearance, his head now fills up the entire window.
+It's not done yet because now we go to outside of the press conference where Barbara Wawa rambles on for a bit, sharing what we already know.
+This was then followed by the actual press conference where they share the fact that the president is growing and this is when Carter makes an appearance, his head now fills up the entire window.
 He reassures the US that he is still interested in nuclear power.
 Then he goes on to introduce the world to his new wife, the also now-large Garrett Morris.

-Again, where I would have loved this is they would have broken it up and spread it out throughout the night as it got more and more convoluted and strange, this just felt like they were throwing crap at the wall to see what sticks and is why I feel like I have pages and pages of summaries with nothing exciting to say.
+Again, where I would have loved this if they would’ve broken it up and spread it out throughout the night, as it got more and more convoluted and strange, this just felt like they were throwing crap at the wall to see what sticks.
+Ultimately, this is why I feel like I have pages and pages of summaries with nothing exciting to say.